 Mount Emei, Sichuan峨嵋山 Éméi shān is one of China's most sacred mountains.
 At 10,167 feet [3,099 meters] it is a grueling climb to the top.
 The path meanders through Buddhist and Daoist temples that act as convenient staging posts.
 The modern traveler can reach the summit more conveniently by cable car.
 The mountain slopes are covered in interesting plants and there are troupes of monkeys that beg for food from the many visitors.

 Waterfalls, GuizhouHuangguoshu (黄果树瀑布 Huáng guǒ shù pù bù) are impressive waterfalls on the Sanche River, the most famous in China.
 They fall a dramatic 223 feet [68 meters].
 It is the main scenic attraction of Guizhou province.
 They are best seen when the river is at a high level in summer.
 Huangguoshu Waterfall in Guizhou 贵州黄果树瀑布.
 August 2005.

 Image by WaitinZ ➚ available under a Creative Commons license ➚

-石林Shí lín is an area of dramatic limestone pillars that look like a forest made of stone.
+Stone Forest, Yunnan石林 Shí lín is an area of dramatic limestone pillars that look like a forest made of stone.
 Some 'trees' rise to 100 feet [30 meters] and many have been given imaginative names.
 Some of the columns are inscribed with poems and there are six pools that add to the beauty of the scene.
-This area of Yunnan province is home to the Sani minority people who often act as tour guides and take part in demonstration dances for the visitors.
+This area of Yunnan province is home to the Sani minority people who often act as tour guides and take part in demonstration dances to the delight of visitors.